 “How did you do that?”
 I asked.

-According to a December survey from CreditCards.com, three-quarters of parents are providing financial support for their adult kids.
-That support takes many forms: cellphone bills (39 percent), transportation (36 percent), rent (24 percent) and utilities (21 percent) as well as help paying down debts, most commonly student loans (20 percent).
-But at a time when the majority of Americans haven’t socked away nearly enough for retirement—the median retirement savings for all working families in the US is just $5,000, according to the Economic Policy Institute—it makes sense to do a little less for our offspring, so we can think a little more about ourselves.
+But at a time when the majority of Americans haven’t socked away nearly enough for retirement — the median retirement savings for all age groups in the US ranges from $1,000 to $21,000, according to a 2019 Economic Policy Institute report — it makes sense to do a little less for our offspring, so we can think a little more about ourselves.

 So, how do you figure out when and how to cut your kids off financially?
 First, know what you’re paying for.
-I don’t mean tactically, although—according to research from Bank of America Merrill Lynch—one-third of parents don’t even know the specifics of what expenses they’re covering.
 I mean, think about the life that your money is allowing your children to live.
 “Money can be a gift, a bribe, an incentive, or an enabler,” says Ruth Nemzoff, a Brandeis University Women’s Studies Scholar and author of Don’t Bite Your Tongue: How To Foster Rewarding Relationships with your Adult Children.
 “Choose wisely, know your motives and make them clear.”
 Here’s how.

 Assess the Situation